sarahyjja/JS-beginner-workshop/lesson-1-html-and-css.md

 Even though HTML and CSS are not programming languages they’re important fundamentals, and they’ll help you understand how the internet works.

-We’ll cover programming languages (like Javascript and Ruby) in future lessons.
+We’ll cover programming languages (like Javascript) in future lessons.

 ## Introduction to HTML and CSS